- 222 Marina Park Way

 Rady Shell aims to blend culture with the natural beauty of the surroundings, creating a one-of-a-kind space for the San Diego community to gather and enjoy the park, live music, delicious local food, and social events.

 The venue seats up to 10,000 people and the park surrounding the venue is free and open to the public, offering a much-needed place to relax and take in the views of the San Diego Bay and the downtown skyline.

 Rady Shell at Jacobs Park Design

-The large white shell shaped stage is a welcomed addition to the skyline during the day, and the design allows for incredible light shows and projections during the nighttime performances.
+The large white shell is a welcomed addition to the skyline during the day, and the design allows for incredible light shows and projects during the nighttime performances.
 Many shows conclude with fireworks shows which shoot out from the towers surrounding the stage.

 Where is Rady Shell at Jacobs Park Located?